 |23. scripts to display content or create interface elements||** The information provided by the script shall be identified with functional text that can be read by assistive technology.
 If the script displays images, use the NOSCRIPT element to describe the action of the script.|

 |24. pdf files or other files requiring a plug-in||** The page linking to the pdf files or other plug-in files (Real Audio, for example) must contain a link to the plug-in required to access the files (Acrobat reader, in the case of pdf files, Real Player in the case of Real Audio files).|

 |25.
 Java applets||** Insert a description of the applet between the <APPLET> and </APPLET> tags.|

 |26. multimedia pages||** Equivalent alternatives for any multimedia presentation shall be synchronized with the presentation.|

 |27. forms||** Design forms with accessibility in mind.
 Include directions and cues that will help the person with a visual disability complete the form.
 Be consistent in your placement of labels for field elements.|

 |28. interactivity which involves a timed response||** Alert the user and give sufficient time to the user so that they can indicate that more time is required.|

 If you cannot meet the requirements indicated in ** above, your last resort is to create a text version of your page, and link to it from the upper left hand corner of the graphical version of your page.

-To check a web page for accessibility issues, use the free tool named A-Prompt Toolkit.
-After installing this software, change the Conformance Level Settings to "Section 508 Compliance".
+To check a web page for accessibility issues, use the free tool named AChecker.
+Be sure to select "Section 508" under the "Options" link.